 On Traveling With Your Camera

-In January Strobist was restructured from a standard, 2x/week blog into a core knowledge archive.
+After eight years of twice-a-week week blogging, Strobist was in 2014 restructured into a knowledge archive.
 Rather than publishing all of the time, we made the 2,000-post archive more organized and accessible.
 Now, Strobist only updates when there is something meaningful to say.

 Introducing The Traveling Photographer